-Stephen P. Zeldes is the Benjamin M. Rosen Professor of Economics and Finance at Columbia University’s Graduate School of Business, and currently serves as chair of the school’s Finance and Economics division.
-He also serves as a Research Associate and co-director of the Working Group on Household Finance at the National Bureau of Economic Research.
-Prior to joining the Columbia faculty in 1996, Zeldes was a professor at the Wharton School of the University of Pennsylvania.
+Richard Paul Richman Center for Business, Law, and Public Policy.
+He is also a research associate and director of the Household Finance Working Group at the National Bureau of Economic Research.
+Before joining the Columbia faculty in 1996, Zeldes was a professor at the Wharton School of the University of Pennsylvania.

 In his research, Zeldes has examined a wide range of applied issues in both macroeconomics and household finance, and his work has been published in leading academic journals.
-He is a member of the Advisory Board of the Pension Research Council, a fellow at the TIAA-CREF Institute, and a member of the New York City Retirement Security Study Group (formed by the Comptroller in 2015).
+The courses he teaches include an interdisciplinary course titled “The Psychology and Economics of Consumer Finance.”
+He is a member of the Advisory Board of the Pension Research Council and the Academic Advisory Council of the Consumer Finance Institute at the Federal Reserve Bank of Philadelphia.
 Zeldes earned his Ph.D. in economics from MIT in 1984 and his bachelor’s degree in economics and applied mathematics from Brown University in 1978.

-- Received the TIAA Paul A. Samuelson Award for Prospects for Social Security Reform (with John Geanakoplos and Olivia S. Mitchell, University of Pennsylvania Press, 1999).
+- Received the TIAA Paul A. Samuelson Award for Social Security Money's Worth (with John Geanakoplos and Olivia S. Mitchell, University of Pennsylvania Press, 1999).

 - Received the Dean’s Award for Teaching Excellence in a Core Course, 2012.